Why Website Loading Times Are Vital - How to Improve Yours

 All on-site graphics should be properly compressed.
 Use thumbnails to represent larger, higher quality images, which when clicked on, open the original image.
 This will improve page load speed dramatically and reduce bandwidth usage.

 Having run one of the tools above and decided what is causing your site to run slow, it's time to address the issues.

 If a lot of time is spent downloading images, try optimising images for the web.
 This will reduce image size, file size and bandwidth and will result in significant speed gains.

 If you use lots of images to represent icons, try switching to using SVG icons or font icons such as the excellent FontAwesome library.

-If you are more technically minded, or have a developer who is, try looking at optimizing your php code.
+If you are more technically minded or have a developer who is, try looking at optimising your PHP code.
 You can run performance benchmarks over code segments or pages to see where the bottlenecks are.
 Maybe your application or database servers need an upgrade?

 If you're not already, try enabling compression on your site.
 Serving compressed pages reduce the amount of code sent to the browser thus saving bandwidth and download times.
 This can be easy or difficult to setup depending on your server and software, but this guide on improving website speed by enabling compression should help.

 As a final resort, consider upgrading your hosting package, server or hosting provider.
 While this is the most costly option, if your server is holding you back it may be your only option.

 Do you have any website optimisation tips to share?
 Have these tips helped your website loading times?
 Let us know in the comments below!